-I am also a "Physician Coordinator" for the Toronto Physicians' Health Project (which is under the direction of the OMA Physicians' Health Program [PHP]).
-As part of this work, I give stress management lectures.
+I also have been a "Physician Coordinator" for the Toronto Physicians' Health Project (which is under the direction of the OMA Physicians' Health Program [PHP]).
+I continue I give stress management lectures for the PHP.
 This work also includes recruitment of psychotherapists and additional mental health and medical health resources for Ontario Physicians and other professionals and their families.